 Look for something specific to the situation; for example, if your friend lost her child, you'd order a poem and plaque specifically recognizing her child.
-For example, the well-known poem, The Broken Chain (pictured), is written specifically for the loss of a family member.
+For example, the well-known poem, If Tears Could Build a Stairway (pictured), is written specifically for the loss of a family member.

 For some, wind can be a gentle reminder that even though her loved one is physically gone, he is always present.
 Consequently, a wind chime makes a great gift for someone who would appreciate the subtle symbolism.
 A wind chime for the garden or even their porch could be a great way to sit back with a cup of tea, and just reflect on a loved one that's passed.

 One thing that many grieving people will say is that it is painful when no one mentions the recently deceased.
 Show your friend you remember by creating a memory box.

 Put a nice compilation of photos, knick knacks, and symbols to represent the one who passed away together yourself as a small memorial to the person who died.
 After you're done picking your favorite items, decorate a box to put them all in that represents the lost loved one.